liferay-design/liferay.design/src/markdown/resources/research/best-practices.md

-# Best Practices
+---

-## Online research on best practices for a product.
+subtitle: Online research on best practices for a product.
 Check credible and relevant sources.
+---

+*Add content*